segunjkf/Terraform-Kubernetes-Ansible-Docker/README.md

 > Jenkins Credentials Section.

   * Update the version of the image in the kubernetes cluster, e.g.:
-    - `kubectl --kubeconfig=${KUBECONFIG} --namespace=<ENVIRONMENT>
+    - `kubectl apply -f deployment.yml --kubeconfig=${KUBECONFIG} namespace=${ENVIRONMENT}`
-    set image deployment/api api=name/api:tag`

 > **Note:** This only works from jenkins.

 ## Hire me
-Looking for an engineer to build and automate your next application infrastruture/architecture to work remotely?
+Looking for an engineer to build and automate your next application infrastructure/architecture to work remotely?
 Get in touch: sege.timz12@gmail.com

 ## How can I thank you?
 Why not star the Github repo?
 I'd love the attention!
 Why not share the link for this repository on Twitter,Hackernews or Destructoid ?
 Spread the word!

 Don't forget to follow me on [twitter](https://twitter.com/kaytheog).
-Also, you could see other things I do in the software enviroment via my [website](https://github.com/segunjkf)
+Also, you could see other things I do in the software environment via my [website](https://github.com/segunjkf)